weakish/weakish.github.com/dive-into/typescript.md

 // trying to locate a matching definition file.
 // `--moduleResolution {Node, Classic}` can also be used with relative import.
 //
-// For simplicity, allways use `--moduleResolution Node`.
+// For simplicity, always use `--moduleResolution Node`.

 function compatible_with_common_js() {}
 // Cannot be used in module with other export elements.